Essential barrier height and a probabilistic approach in characterizing potential landscape: Preliminary

 where $P_t=I_k-2e_te^\top_t$ is the orthogonal matrix in which $e_t=(X_t-Y_t)/|X_t-Y_t|$, and $\tau_c$ is the coupling time defined in \eqref{coupling_time1}.

-The reflection coupling, as its name suggests, is to make the noise terms in $X_t$ and $Y_t$ the mirror reflection of each other \cite{reflection1986}.
-It is particularly efficient in high-dimension by only keeping the noise projections on the vertical direction of the hyperplane between $X_t$ and $Y_t$ while projections in other directions are cancelled so that the coupling effect in making $X_t$ and $Y_t$ towards each other are maximized.
+The reflection coupling, as its name suggests, is to make the noise terms in $X_t$ and $Y_t$ the mirror reflection of each other with respect to the middle hyperplane between $X_t$ and $Y_t$ \cite{reflection1986}.
+It is a particularly efficient coupling method in high-dimension, achieved by only keeping the noise along the vertical direction (which is one-dimensional) of the hyperplane with noise in other directions being cancelled out.

-Under the reflection coupling, the exponential tail of coupling time distributions of the over-damped Langevin dynamics along a uniformly convex single-well potential is bounded away from zero. \begin{prop} Let $U$ be a single-well potential satisfying {\bf (U1)}.
+The following proposition states that under the method of reflection coupling, the distributions of coupling time of the overdamped Langevin dynamics along a strongly convex single-well potential have exponential tails, bounding away from zero by the convexity parameter. \begin{prop} Let $U$ be a single-well potential satisfying {\bf (U1)}.
 Assume that $U$ is strongly convex with constant $m_0>0$.
-Then there exists a constant $c_0>0$ such that, if $\{(X_t,Y_t); t\ge0\}$ is a reflection coupling of two solutions of \eqref{SDE1} with $X_0=x_0, Y_0=y_0,$ for any $\var>0$ and any $t>0,$ it holds that
+Then given any $t_0>0$, there exists $c_0>0$ such that, if $(X_t,Y_t)$ is a reflection coupling of two solutions of \eqref{SDE1} with initial conditions $X_0=x_0, Y_0=y_0,$ for any $\var>0$, it holds that

 \end{prop} \begin{proof} Denote $R_t=|X_t-Y_t|/2\var.$ It is not hard to see that $\{R_t;t\ge0\}$ is a one-dimensional stochastic process satisfying

 where $\{\bar B_t;t\ge0\}$ is a one-dimensional Brownian motion.